GoogleCloudPlatform/dataproc-templates/java/src/main/java/com/google/cloud/dataproc/templates/jdbc/README.md

 * `jdbctojdbc.output.create_table.option`: This option allows setting of database-specific table and partition options when creating a output table
 * `jdbctojdbc.output.mode`: Output write mode.
 One of: append, overwrite, ignore, errorifexists.
 Defaults to append
 * `jdbctojdbc.sessioninitstatement`: After each database session is opened to the remote DB and before starting to read data, this option executes a custom SQL statement (or a PL/SQL block).
 Use this to implement session initialization code
-* `jdbctojdbc.output.primary.key`: Specify primary key column for output table
+* `jdbctojdbc.output.primary.key`: Specify primary key column for output table.
+Column mentioned should **not** contain duplicate values, otherwise an error will be thrown
 * `jdbctojdbc.output.batch.size`: JDBC output batch size.
 Default set to 1000

 ## General Execution